PLCMercenary/mowhawk-fist/content/MERCS-CV.md

 ## **Sahoma Controlware, Edmond Ok** {#sahoma-controlware-edmond-ok}

 -   **Co-Owner, Senior Project Engineer, Automation Consultant Aug 2020**
     -   Automation System Developer and Real Time system deployment engineer
     -   Designed and Implemented, Custom Node.js web SCADA, SahomaSCADA a, multi customer and multi-tenant web monitoring platform for critical systems.
     -   Built all container services and administrate all Kubernetes clusters and controllers implementing our system on a private cloud.
     -   Coordinated Sahoma Partnership with Codesys USA.
     -   Specialist in containerized, and Linux Run-Time executions for real time PLC controls.
     -   IIOT solution developer for Sahoma
     -   Developing Java implementation using windows-based IPC controllers executing TwinCat Run Time
     -   Bringing next gen solutions to the device ring.
 Developing a hardware based consensus model to verify sensor firmware integrity and using a sensor level value ledger with consensus for 0 trust sensor output verification
     -   OOIP programming guru.
 Implementation of Object-Oriented Industrial Programming using IEC 61131-3 IDE’s.
     -   Automation system programmer for multiple projects including Wago, PLCNext, Beckhoff, Allen Bradley, and Omron.

 ## **Cowan Consulting Services**, Midland TX {#cowan-consulting-services-midland-tx}

--   Multiple Positions and Roles filled since March 2019 - Aug 2020:
+-   Multiple Positions and Roles filled from March 2019 - Aug 2020:
 -   **SCADA Practice Lead and System Developer**
-    -   **IIoT solution developer, IoT Strategy consultant.**
 -   **Rockwell PLC Programing Lead, and OOIP Program developer.** <br />
     _Duties, Tasks, and Accomplishments_
     -   Primary designer and POC, for NodeJS and Node-Red based SCADA system for very large customer.
 Acted as the designer and assistant developer for a custom SCADA implementation written in Node and Vue
     -   Supported Web SCADA rebase from NodeJS to Ignition 8.0 with Perspective on cloud host for monthly paying customers,
     -   AWS cloud devops and deployment guru.
 Vast Linux and Unix / CentOS and Sun system admin experience.
 Comfortable with provisioning and securing assets as well as delivering data from RDS and Kinesis Streams.
     -   AWS IoT solution crafter, very experienced with OPC-UA, MQTT, SMS alarms and email management directly using Amazon MQ, Amazon
     -   Communications Expert and data access specialist.
 Recently built Unified Namespace and moved all Ignition incoming data to MQTT.
     -   Heavy Codesys user and Programmer.
 Highly skilled in Object Oriented Industrial Programming, easily able to adapt to codesys based products such as Bedrock, Wago, Eaton, ABB PLC's and more.
     -   Programmer for multiple construction projects including 100K BPD completely automated sites for major water midstream customer

 ## **The Integration Group of Americas {TIGA}**, Lafayette LA {#the-integration-group-of-americas-tiga-lafayette-la}